 Average cost of car insurance in Maryland

-When it comes to car insurance, Maryland drivers pay higher rates than the national average.
-On average, Maryland drivers pay $1,877 annually for full coverage, whereas drivers in the nation as a whole pay $1,674.
+When it comes to car insurance, Maryland drivers pay higher rates compared to many other states.
+On average, Maryland drivers pay $1,877 annually for full coverage, whereas U.S. drivers pay an average of $1,674.
 Similarly, minimum coverage tends to be more expensive in Maryland, with an average annual premium of $767.
 The national average annual premium for minimum coverage is $565.

 Average premiums in Maryland may be higher for a number of reasons.
 Maryland’s state minimum coverage is slightly higher than many states.
-The state also saw nearly 116,000 car accidents in 2019, which could be considered high, especially when the state’s small geographic footprint is factored in.
+The state also saw nearly 116,000 car accidents in 2019, which could be considered high, especially when the state’s small geographic footprint compared to much larger states.

 |Average annual premium for minimum coverage in Maryland||Average annual premium for full coverage in Maryland|

 How to find the best car insurance in Maryland

 Shopping for auto insurance does not need to be stressful.
 Everyone has a different situation, so everyone’s coverage needs will be different.
 During your search for the best car insurance in Maryland, the following considerations could be useful.

 In Maryland, motorists are required to carry at least minimum levels of some car insurance coverages to drive legally.
 Bodily injury liability, property damage liability, uninsured motorist bodily injury, uninsured motorist property damage and personal injury protection (PIP) are all required coverages.
 While you do not need to memorize Maryland’s car insurance laws — you will not be able to buy a policy with limits lower than the state minimum — understanding the lowest limits available could help you decide if you need higher limits.
 Most insurance experts agree that minimum limits do not provide sufficient coverage and encourage drivers to purchase higher amounts.